jonasjaeger-sci/mod905/docs/examples/examples-gromacs-hydrate.rst

     Snapshots from a trajectory in the last path ensemble.
     The methane molecule (colored blue) exits from the starting cage and enter the next cage.
+This can be visualized by selecting a reactive trajectory from the simulation, and pressing the Play- button in the Analysis-tab of PyVisA

 References
 ----------